The Cheapest Way to Ship to Canada in 2022

-FedEx and UPS are great premium options for getting your parcels to Canada.
-They offer more day-definite delivery options when you ship to Canada.
-Generally, shipments to Canada take 2-7 days to reach final delivery.
-Cost-effective services that are similar to USPS Priority Mail are UPS Standard and FedEx International Ground.
-Under 3 lbs, these services tend to cost about $4 more than USPS.
-Keep in mind that this is in regards to the base rate provided by FedEx and UPS.
-It is possible that these rates will increase.
+UPS has great options for getting your parcels to Canada.
+They offer a range of services—economical and express—when you ship to Canada.
+Generally, shipments to Canada take 2-7 days to reach final delivery for UPS Ground.
+Cost-effective services that are similar to UPS Ground are USPS Priority International and FedEx International Ground.

 In addition to customs and duties that either a merchant or customer pays upon delivery, other fees can be accrued on international shipments.
 UPS and FedEx may charge additional fees on top of the delivery fees.
 These fees are not included in the initial rate.
 These fees may be due to improper packaging, oversized/awkwardly sized packaging, or exceeds a weight threshold.

 How to Create Customs Forms For Shipping to Canada From US

 As with all international shipments, parcels shipped to Canada require customs forms.